-- (2) The president must convene a special meeting of the Council, to be held within a period of 30 days after the date of receipt of a written request by - - (a) the Minister; or - (b) not less than five members of the Council; or - (c) not less than one-third of the persons registered in terms of this Act in respect of the profession requesting such a meeting. - (3) A request made in terms of subsection (2) must clearly state the purpose for which the meeting is to be convened. - (4) The Council must hold not less than two meetings in each year, and may hold, in addition thereto, such other meetings as the Council may determine from time to time. - (5) The majority of the members constituting the Council form a quorum for a meeting thereof.
+- (2) The president must convene a special meeting of the Council, to be held within a period of 30 days after the date of receipt of a written request by - - (a) the Minister; or - (b) not less than five members of the Council; or - (c) not less than one-third of the persons registered in terms of this Act in respect of the profession requesting such a meeting. - (3) A request made in terms of subsection (2) must clearly state the purpose for which the meeting is to be convened. - (4) The Council must hold not less than two meetings in each year, and may hold, in addition thereto, such other meetings as the Council may determine from time to time. - (5) The majority of the members constituting the Council form a quorum for a meeting thereof. - (6) (a) The Council may in terms of section 60 make rules relating to the holding of, and procedures at, meetings of the Council. - (b) If the Council has not made rules referred to in paragraph (a), the president or any other person who presides at a meeting thereof must determine the procedures to be followed at the meeting over which he or she presides. - (7) (a) A decision made by the majority of the members of the Council present at any meeting of the Council constitutes a decision by the Council.

-- (6) (a) The Council may in terms of section 57 make rules relating to the holding of, and procedures at, meetings of the Council. - (b) If the Council has not made rules referred to in paragraph (a), the president or any other person who presides at a meeting thereof must determine the procedures to be followed at the meeting over which he or she presides. - (7) (a) A decision of the majority of the members of the Council present at any meeting of the Council constitutes a decision of the Council. - (b) If all the members of the Council in writing under their signatures approve a written motion submitted by the registrar to all those members, then such motion so approved, notwithstanding paragraph (a) and subject to the other provisions of this section, will be regarded as a decision of the Council in terms of that paragraph. - (c) The registrar must submit a written decision of the Council made in accordance with paragraph (b) to the Council at its first meeting following the making of such decision. - (d) A written decision made in accordance of paragraph (b) - - (i) may be made at any time in between the meetings of the Council; and - (ii) must form a part of the written record of the proceedings of the meeting of the Council at which such written decision was submitted to the Council in terms of paragraph (c). - (8) The person presiding at a meeting of the Council - - (a) has a casting vote, in the event of an equality of votes, in addition to his or her deliberative vote; and - (b) must cause a written record to be kept of the proceedings, at such meeting.
+- (b) If every member of the Council in writing under his or her signature approves a written motion submitted by the registrar to all the members, then such motion so approved will be regarded as a decision made by the Council in terms of paragraph (a). - (c) The registrar must submit a written decision by the Council made in accordance with paragraph (b) to the first meeting of the Council following the making of such decision. - (d) A written decision made in accordance of paragraph (b) - - (i) may be made at any time in between the meetings of the Council; and - (ii) must form a part of the written record of the proceedings of the meeting of the Council at which such written decision was submitted to the Council in terms of paragraph (c). - (8) The person presiding at a meeting of the Council - - (a) has a casting vote, in the event of an equality of votes, in addition to his or her deliberative vote; and - (b) must cause a written record to be kept of the proceedings at, such meeting.